api3dao/oev-docs/docs/dapps/integration/aggregatorv2v3interface.md

 ::: info ⚠️ Warning

-API3 data feeds are aggregated from asynchronous data feeds for maximal availability guarantees.
+API3 data feeds are aggregated from asynchronous data feeds for maximal availability guarantees, which means they are not updated in rounds.
 As a side effect, Api3ReaderProxyV1 does not implement the round-related functionality of AggregatorV2V3Interface.
 If your contract depends on these, it would not be appropriate to use Api3ReaderProxyV1 via AggregatorV2V3Interface.
 We would instead recommend you to use IApi3ReaderProxy with a custom adapter that fits your specific needs.